 BMO Bank (formerly BMO Harris Bank) lets you close on your home 90 days before beginning a new position, making it a good fit for recent grads.
 The bank also offers perks like closing cost discounts.

 BankMD specializes exclusively in financial products for medical professionals.
-You can use the Home Lending for Physicians program for construction, cash outs, purchases, or refinancing.
+You can use the Home Lending for Physicians to purchase your primary residence.

 These mortgages have no PMI or cash reserve requirements, and student loans are completely excluded from your debt-to-income ratio.
 You can also use unlimited gift funds, and sellers can provide up to 6% for closing.